Get our carefully curated newsletter straight to your inbox.

 In the state of New York, a person may claim adverse possession if they’ve paid taxes and have lived openly on the property for at least ten years without the owner’s authorization.

 But things get a bit different in New York City.
 In particular, the city has its own set of adverse property laws regarding apartments.
-When a squatter takes over an apartment in New York City, he has what is known as “squatter rights.”
+When a squatter takes over an apartment in NYC, he has what is known as squatter rights.

-In NYC, squatters are granted rights after only 30 days.
-Yes, you’re reading that right: only 30 days.
-Sometimes it is easier for property owners and smaller landlords to pay a squatter to leave the property instead of spending big bucks on legal fees to have them removed.
+In New York City, squatters are grant rights after just 30 days.
+Yes, you’re reading that right: just 30 days.
+Sometimes it is easier for property owners and a few smaller landlords to pay a squatter to quit the property instead of spending big bucks on legal fees to have them removed.

 After a given period, squatters can become a property’s legal owners.
 A squatter in New York can claim adverse possession after occupying a property for ten years and not be charged criminally for doing so.